lucretiomsp/phausto/README.md

 “Start the DSP”
 x1 start.

-"if you want to change the parmeters, create faders and open them” s := x1 sliderFor: 'tempo'. s openInWindow.
+“if you want to change the parmeters, create faders and open them” s := x1 sliderFor: 'tempo'. s openInWindow.